 Corporate and personal wealth may also be held using complex trust and/or shell company structures that span multiple jurisdictions, often with the aim of reducing potential tax liability, sometimes legally, and sometimes illegally.

 What Types of Offshore Assets Can JMW Help People With in Financial Settlements?

 We regularly assist our clients with a broad range of offshore assets, including but not limited to:

 - Offshore trusts and inheritances

 Particular Issues with Offshore Assets and Divorce

-Just because assets are held offshore does not mean that a person is trying to deceive either their spouse or civil partner, or HMRC.
+Just because assets are held offshore does not mean that a person is trying to deceive either their spouse or civil partner, or HM Revenue & Customs (HMRC).
 We understand that assets located or owned in other jurisdictions may require a different approach from assets held in the UK and, on occasion, the involvement of other professionals.

 Different countries have different taxation regimes.
-Accordingly, there may be hidden tax liabilities associated with the transfer of property held abroad that will need to be explored before a full picture can be gained by both parties.
+Accordingly, there may be hidden tax liabilities associated with the transfer of property held abroad that will need to be explored before both parties can gain a full picture.
 Tax liabilities here in the UK may also arise if offshore assets are to be repatriated in order to satisfy a financial settlement.
 At JMW, we have excellent links with taxation and accountancy experts who can assist where taxation is likely to be an issue.

 Pension plans in other countries can present specific problems.
 What might be a perfectly sensible approach to a UK pension could be entirely inappropriate for a pension scheme located abroad.
 In many cases, the order of a UK court is unenforceable against a foreign pension scheme.
 Consideration therefore needs to be given to a different approach to the scheme and/or crafting a settlement that is fair to both parties without requiring the division of a pension outside the jurisdiction of the English courts.